7 Reasons Why Your Cat Suddenly Doesn’t Want to Be Touched (Explained!)

 6. Unpleasant Scent

 We often forget that cats rely on their noses just as much as dogs do, and a strange or unpleasant scent can make them wary about being touched.
-If you met a dog during your grocery shopping and stopped to say “hi” to your cat, they will be able to smell the strange animal on your hands.
+If you meet a dog during your grocery shopping and stop to say “hi” to your cat, they will be able to smell the strange animal on your hands.
 They might be too wary about the new scent to let you touch them.

 The same is true if you’ve just cleaned the countertops with citrus-smelling cleaning chemicals.
 You should wash your hands before touching your cat to remove any lingering chemicals, but the scent itself might still linger on you.
 Cats are notorious for disliking citrus smells and are unlikely to want you to touch them until the smell has faded.